 The following list of topics represents the predoctoral Periodontics curriculum at the University of Washington.
 The significance and complexity of specific topics differs, and the topics are integrated with other disciplines in varying degrees.

-To enhance learning the topics are presented in different formats: class lectures, reading assignments, guided self-studies, pre-clincal and clinic sessions.
+To enhance learning the topics are presented in different formats: class lectures, reading assignments, guided self-studies, pre-clinical and clinic sessions.
 The program is delivered during the first, second, third, and fourth year of predoctoral dental studies in approximately 60 lecture hours and 75 clinic sessions.
 Some of the topics identified are of greater importance than others, and the level of student competency requirement (knowledge and skills) varies.
 Faculty lectures are aimed at such elements of the discipline that are best presented in the lecture format.

 The Department of Periodontics has set the following educational goals.
 At the completion of the program the student will have gained overall competency at the level of a beginning general practitioner and will be: